chevdor/tera-cli/README.md

 While the syntax is a little more verbose, paired with `--fail-on-collision`, this option allows ensuring that nothing happens in your back.

+### External files

+Using the `--include` flag, the command will scan recursively for files that could be [included](https://tera.netlify.app/docs/#include), used as [macros](https://tera.netlify.app/docs/#macros) or for [inheritance](https://tera.netlify.app/docs/#inheritance).
+By default, it will scan the folder where the main template is located, unless the `--include-path` option is given.

+From this repository, you can test **include** feature with the command `USER="[YOURNAME]" tera --template data/include/hello.txt --include --env-only` and test **inheritance** feature with `USER="[YOURNAME]" tera --template data/inheritance/child.txt --inherit --env-only`.

 ### Output

 By default,